Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: introduction

-In this study, we investigate the pulsar timing residuals influenced by scalar dark matter and non-adiabatic perfect fluid dark matter within the framework of mechanism ii), employing a more rigorous formalism.
-For scalar dark matter, this formalism enables us to extensively calculate timing residuals to the subleading order of $\mathcal{O}(k/m)$.
-It is found that the timing residual has directional dependence due to the subleading terms.
+It is noteworthy that there are two competitive mechanisms regarding how ultralight dark matter affects pulsar timing \cite{NANOGrav:2023hvm}: i) interaction between dark matter and normal matter \cite{Graham:2015ifn,Armaleo:2020yml,Kaplan:2022lmz,PPTA:2021uzb,Sun:2021yra,Unal:2022ooa}, and ii) pure gravitational effect \cite{Khmelnitsky:2013lxt,Aoki:2016mtn,Porayko:2018sfa,Kato:2019bqz,Nomura:2019cvc,PPTA:2022eul,Sun:2021yra,Unal:2022ooa,Wu:2023dnp}.
+In the latter, the Einstein field equation, sourced by the dark matter, should be perturbed to the second order.
+The dynamical equations indicate that the oscillating ultralight dark matter can generate metric fluctuations.
+In this study, we investigate the pulsar timing residuals influenced by scalar dark matter and non-adiabatic perfect fluid dark matter within the framework of mechanism ii), by employing a more rigorous formalism \cite{Mukhanov:1990me,Malik:2008im,Zhu:2022bwf}.
+For scalar dark matter, this formalism enables us to extensively calculate timing residuals to the subleading-order correction of $\mathcal{O}(k/m)$.
+And it is found that the timing residual turns out to be directional-dependent, due to the subleading terms.
 For perfect fluid dark matter, we derive the equation of state parameter $w=0$ and set the effective sound speed $c_{\rm s} \neq 0$, in order to let it serve as a type of CDM under non-adiabatic conditions \cite{Arena:2006nn,Buldgen_2015,Hu:2015dea}.
+It can be an effective fluid description of ultralight axion when the observational timescale is much longer than the oscillation periods \cite{Hwang:2009js,Park:2012ru,Marsh:2015xka,Passaglia:2022bcr}.
 In this scenario, it is found that acoustic oscillations of perfect fluid dark matter should occur within our galaxy.
-Consequently, the oscillation can generate metric perturbations, influencing pulsar timing.
-Notably, the timing residual is found to be sensitive to the distance to a pulsar, distinguishable from the results obtained for scalar dark matter.
-In this sense, pulsar timing might offer a way to discern whether dark matter in our galaxy is adiabatic or not.
+Consequently, the oscillating dark matter can generate metric perturbations, influencing pulsar timing.